kerbyfc/jacket.js/README.md

 execution will be stopped by default.

 ##### 2.1.
 Functions
-Lets begin with anonymous functions
+Let's begin with anonymous functions
 ```javascript